raydelvecchio/SwiftAI-v2/README.md

 # preprocess.py
 Methods and classes used to generate PyTorch dataset from our generated corpus.

+# train.py
+Contains the SwiftAITrainer class, which is used to train and save the model.
+This class creates all necessary variables for Pytorch training, then uses them to fine tune the GPT2 model.

+# swiftai.py
+Contains the SwiftAI class!
+This class imports the model and then uses it to make predictions on new song lyrics.

 # ERRORS and FIXES
 * model.forward() input cannot be a Tensor
   * Had to convert input and labels to Long datatype before passing into model.forward()